War in Donbas: Escalation in January 2015

 Ukrainian President Petro Poroshenko said on 21 January that Russia had deployed more than 9,000 soldiers and 500 tanks, artillery units, and armoured personnel carriers in the Donbas.
 An article that appeared in The Daily Telegraph said that deployment appeared to be "a response to Kyiv's success" in retaining control of Donetsk International Airport.
-On the same day, Ukrainian forces attempted to surround the airport in an attempt to push back the insurgents.
+The same day, Ukrainian forces attempted to surround the airport in an attempt to push back the insurgents.

 As Ukrainian and DPR forces fought away from the airport, a group of insurgents stormed the first and third floors of the new terminal building.
 Ukrainian troops held out on the second floor of the building until the ceiling collapsed, killing several soldiers.
 The remaining Ukrainian forces were either captured, killed, or were forced to withdraw from the airport, allowing DPR forces to overrun it.
 According to one volunteer, 37 Ukrainian troops died.
 The Daily Telegraph called the Ukrainian defeat at the airport "devastating".